garybgenett/gary-os/README.md

 ### Structure ##################################################################
 [Structure]: #structure

-Here is an overview of the repository contents:
+Here is an overview of the repository contents, in order of relative importance:

 | Directory / File           | Purpose
 | :---                       | :---